Read More...

 Confocal Microscopy Facility

-The Confocal Microscope Facility at ILBS is a state of the art cellular imaging facility generously supported under the FIST programme of Dept of Science and Technology (DST-FIST).
-The Confocal microscope is a versatile imaging platform for biological research specimens such as 2D cell culture, 3D spheroids and paraffin embedded tissue specimens.
+The Confocal Microscope Facility at ILBS is a state-of-the-art cellular imaging facility, generously supported under the FIST programme of the Department of Science and Technology (DST-FIST), Ministry of Science and Technology, Government of India.
+The confocal microscope is a versatile imaging platform for biological research specimens, including 2D cell cultures, 3D spheroids, and paraffin-embedded tissue specimens.

 Key Features of Instrumentation: